mixmesh/keydir/demo/README.md

 ## Login with the fingerprint associated with chuck.key

-Login to the keydir server with the fingerprint associated with chuck.key (see above) and a nice password.
+Login to the keydir service with the fingerprint associated with chuck.key (see above) and a nice password.

 ```
 $ BODY='{"fingerprint": "35E130DD43043ADC658273019F50A63B44B6A10C", "password": "mortuta42"}'